Witiko/markdown/README.md

 Notes to Distributors
 ---------------------

-The file `markdown-cli.lua` should be installed in the TDS directory `scripts/markdown`.
-Furthermore, it should be made executable and either symlinked to system directories as `markdown-cli` on Unix or have a wrapper `markdown-cli.exe` installed on Windows.
+The file `markdown2tex.lua` should be installed in the TDS directory `scripts/markdown`.
+Furthermore, it should be made executable and either symlinked to system directories as `markdown2tex` on Unix or have a wrapper `markdown2tex.exe` installed on Windows.